-Advanced students are strongly encouraged to take practica through agencies such as the Health Sciences Center (HSC), University Medical Center (UMC), StarCare (formerly MHMR), and Children's Advocacy Center (CAC).
-The clinical faculty will work with you in arranging appropriate practica.
-Students can apply for and start working or volunteering at an external practicum after successful completion of Psy 5311 and Psy 5312, which typically occurs during Summer Session I of the student's second year in the program (as of summer 2013, rising 2nd year students can apply for a placement at StarCare).
+Advanced students are strongly encouraged to participate in different external practicums that are offered at the HSC, UMC, and in the community.
+An extensive practicum list is made available each spring for available practicums for the following academic year.
+The clinical faculty will work with the student in arranging appropriate practica.
+Students can apply for and start working or volunteering at an external practicum after successful completion of Psy 5311 and one semester of Psy 5002, which typically occurs after the student's second year in the program (as of summer 2013, rising 2nd year students can apply for a placement at StarCare).
 The student must be enrolled in Psy 5002 while doing an external practicum.
-External practica (including all professional work) must be approved by the Practicum Coordinator before beginning the placement, to insure that there is appropriate supervision and that student activities are commensurate with their training.
+External practica (including all professional work) must be approved by the Practicum Coordinator before beginning the placement, to ensure that there is appropriate supervision and that student activities are commensurate with their training.
 Students are often engaged in external practica concurrent with work in the Psychology Clinic.
 In most cases, students register for such practica through Psy 5002, and the Psy 5002 instructor serves as an internal consultant to the supervision that students receive in the external placement.
 Under no circumstance will a student begin an external placement without one long semester of supervision by a clinical faculty member in the Psychology Clinic housed within the department.

-All students engaged in external practica (paid and unpaid) must complete the External Practicum/Supervised Work Experience Form when they begin the placement, when there are any changes in their activities or supervision, and at least annually thereafter.
+All students engaged in external practica (paid and unpaid) must complete the External Practicum Site Information Form before beginning the placement, when there are any changes in their activities or supervision, and at least annually thereafter.
 The form must be signed by the student, academic advisor, the external supervisor, and returned to the Practicum Coordinator, who must also sign the form to indicate formal approval of the placement.
 A copy of the form is kept in the student's file.
 In addition, the student must notify the Practicum Coordinator in writing upon completion or termination of the external placement.
-The Executive Committee Request for Additional Practicum Site form must be completed and submitted to the Department of Psychological Sciences Executive Committee if the student has a 20-hour assistantship through the Department and wants to be paid additional hours through an external practicum or any other type of work.
-Students should submit the form to the DCT and the DCT will forward the form to the Executive Committee for consideration.
+The Request for Additional Practicum Site form must be completed and submitted to the DCT if the student has a 20-hour assistantship through the Department, is seeing clients in the Psychology Clinic through Psy 5002, and already has an external practicum that totals 10 hours.
+This form is completed regardless if the proposed additional practicum is paid or volunteer.